acedatabasefoundation/db/README.md

 ace types
   - Creates enums, types (TS) and typedefs (JSDoc)
-  - To access in your application
+  - To access types or enums in your application just add to any file:
     - import { td, enums } from "@ace/db"